 “It can certainly be challenging to build up a good-sized nest egg, but it will certainly be impossible if you never try,” said Belinda Rosenblum, a certified public accountant and president of Own Your Money.
 “It all starts with a commitment.”

-To ensure you follow through on your commitment to saving, let your family or friends know about your financial goals, said Polly Scott, spokeswoman for the 2017 National Retirement Security Week promoted by the National Association of Government Defined Contribution Administrators.
+To ensure you follow through on your commitment to saving, let your family or friends know about your financial goals, said Polly Scott, communications and deferred compensation plan manager for the Wyoming Retirement System.

 “If you talk about it … you’re more likely to do it,” she said.